ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 The resolution decided to grant "observer State status in the United Nations" to the "State of Palestine."

-Here, it should be noted that, contrary to popular belief, the UN Charter does not provide for such status as "observer State," and the General Assembly does not have the authority to assign such status, as granting statehood rights without following the UN Charter's membership procedure constitutes a violation of the UN Charter.
+Here, it should be noted that, contrary to popular belief, the UN Charter does not provide for such status as "observer State," and the General Assembly does not have the authority to assign such status, as granting even rights of member state without following the UN Charter's membership procedure constitutes a violation of the UN Charter.

 On May 10, 2024, the UN General Assembly adopted resolution [A/RES/ES-10/23](https://www.un.org/unispal/document/admission-of-new-members-10may24/) granting, on an "exceptional basis," additional rights to the "State of Palestine" within the General Assembly.
-Based on this resolution, the "State of Palestine," not being a UN member, began submitting draft resolutions to the UN General Assembly, including one [resolution](https://documents.un.org/doc/undoc/ltd/n24/266/48/pdf/n2426648.pdf) demanding Israel withdraw from "occupied Palestinian territory" within 12 months.
+Based on this resolution, the "State of Palestine," (but actually PNA) not being a UN member, began submitting draft resolutions to the UN General Assembly, including one [resolution](https://documents.un.org/doc/undoc/ltd/n24/266/48/pdf/n2426648.pdf) demanding Israel withdraw from "occupied Palestinian territory" within 12 months.

 ## (2) Palestinian National Authority (PNA)